OpenLiberty/docs-playbook/README.md

 8. Select `staging` in the **Current Branch** dropdown menu and click **Fetch origin** to get any new changes.
 9. Click the **Create a Pull Request** button.
 Give the PR a descriptiive title.
 10. Get the resulting PR reviewed and merged.
+11. Don't forget to merge the API/SPI doc changes to prod in the docs-javadoc repo.
+For more information, see the previous section.

 ## Publishing the docs and preparing for the next release